 The Valhalla/Wembley property is located in northwestern Alberta, approximately 40 kilometres northwest of Grand Prairie.
 The majority of production from this property was from the horizontal oil wells producing from an extensive tight sand, with up to 40 metres of gross light oil pay in the Triassic Doig formation.
-Additional production is from a shallow, waterflooded, Doe Creek light oil pool.

-In 2018, the Corporation drilled 4 gross (4.0 net) Doig horizontal, multi-frac oil wells at Valhalla and 1 gross (1.0 net) Charlie Lake horizontal.
+In 2019, the Corporation drilled 4 gross (4.0 net) Doig horizontal, multi-frac oil wells at Valhalla and 1 gross (1.0 net) Montney horizontal.